PierreLouisLetoquart/nextjs-supabase-blog/README.md

 You just see a quick example of framer-motion possibilities.
 Go check the documentation to know more!

-Btw for the Navbar, we used an other library which is really powerfull to (even if its a lighter one).
-Go check its doc [here](https://headlessui.com/).
+Btw for the Navbar, we used an other library which is really powerfull too (even if its a lighter one).
+Go check its documentation [here](https://headlessui.com/) to know more about it.

 ## Form checking